 The Company believes that effective communication with Shareholders and other investment community is essential.
-Since the Listing Date, the executive Directors, chief financial officer and head of investor relations of the Group held regular briefings, press conferences and analysts meetings of annual results, attended investor forums and participated in roadshows and conducted meetings with the institutional investors and financial analysts in China, Hong Kong and overseas countries to keep them abreast of the Group's business and development.
+Since the Listing Date, the executive Directors and head of investor relations of the Group held regular briefings, press conferences and analysts meetings of annual results, attended investor forums and participated in roadshows and conducted meetings with the institutional investors and financial analysts in China, Hong Kong and overseas countries to keep them abreast of the Group's business and development.
 Investors can also communicate with the Company through email at IR@tiange.com.

 Shareholders' meetings provide a useful forum for the Shareholders to exchange views with the Board.
-The Directors and the chief financial officer of the Group will attend the Shareholders' meetings to answer the questions raised by the Shareholders.
+The executive Directors will attend the Shareholders' meetings to answer the questions raised by the Shareholders.
 Published documents together with the latest corporate information and news are available on the Company's website at www.tiange.com.